luyadev/luya-module-payment/README.md

 ./vendor/bin/luya migrate
 ```

-Add a transaction to your estore logic, **save the processId** and dispatch() the payment, which will redirect to the payment gatway.
+Add a transaction to your estore logic, **save the pay id** and dispatch() the payment, which will redirect to the payment gatway.

 > Make sure to store the `$pay->getId()` in your E-Store model in order to retrieve the payment process object to complet/error/abort.